 - To see where your state stacks up against others in safe passing laws, look here.

 Pennsylvania currently has the following law aimed at distracted driving, subject to limited exceptions:

 No driver shall operate a motor vehicle on a roadway while using an interactive wireless communications device to send, read or write a text-based communication while the vehicle is in motion.

 Create a Viable “Textalizer"

-The real question behind a Distracted Driving law is that of enforcement; specifically, what tools are available in the field for law enforcement to assess and document whether a driver was using a cell phone prior or during a crash.
-In 2016, New York Senator Lieberman proposed a law known as “Evan’s Law” to create a “textalizer” tool which law enforcement may use at the scene.
+The real question behind a Distracted Driving law is that of enforcement; specifically, what tools are available in the field for law enforcement to assess and document whether a driver was using a cell phone prior to or during a crash.
+In 2016, New York Senator Lieberman proposed a law known as “Evan’s Law” to create a “textalizer” tool that law enforcement may use at the scene.
 Bike Law PA reported on this innovative proposed law, read more here.

 PA Bicycle Dooring Law